What is chiropractic?

 Maybe.
 Scientific research shows that 80% of pain will resolve over time (average 4-6 weeks).
 The catch is that it will return within the first six months.
 Not only does it perpetuate a cycle, it gets worse with each subsequent episode.

 A subluxation is a partial dislocation, or a dislocation that has been reduced, or a misalignment of one or more of your spinal vertebrae.
 Any of these can cause interference to your peripheral nervous system and affect your body's natural ability to heal itself.

 Is it bad to "crack" your back or neck a lot?

 This question is frequently asked because people associate the "cracking" or "popping" of one's back or neck with a chiropractic adjustment.
 The two are not the same thing.
 If a person has a desire to "crack" his/her neck or back it is often because one area of their spine is fixated or jammed causing another area to move too much and "pop", sometimes by itself.
 It's the fixated or jammed area that needs to be specifically adjusted by a chiropractor so that the other parts of the spine will not be hypermobile and noisy.
 When you "crack" your back you may be relieving the tension for a little while.
 Do you notice how it keeps coming back?
 That is because you are not giving yourself a specific chiropractic adjustment.
 The cause of the spinal tension, the fixated or jammed (subluxated) vertebrae, has not been corrected.
-Any person who makes a habit out of "cracking" or "popping" their back or neck needs to go to a Doctor of Chiropractic to have their spine checked.
 Even a chiropractor cannot adjust him/herself.

 Once you see a chiropractor, do you have to go for the rest of your life?